-I/We have read and understand the current Discovery West Cover Guidelines, and ARC approval requirements. nants, Conditions & Restrictions, Architectural Enclosed is the design review fee and the refundable deposit of refunded upon a satisfactory ARC final inspection of the exterior o Advantage Certification.
-I/We understand that any change(s) to the exterior of the Home submitted to the ARC for review and approval before the change I/We assume responsibility for any and all damages by the contra and their agents to adjacent property and/or to my/our property SIGNATURES (all builder/Owners' signatures required) Date Date Legal Description of Property: LotPhase Street Address of Property:
+I/We have read and understand the current Discovery West Covenants, Condition Guidelines, and ARC approval requirements. s & Restrictions, Architectural Enclosed is the design review fee and the refundable deposit of, tupon a satisfactory ARC final inspection of the exterior of the Home and landscapi Certification.
+I/We understand that any change(s) to the exterior of the Home from the origin submitted to the ARC for review and approval before the change may be made.
+I/We assume responsibility for any and all damages by the contractor/builder artheir agents to adjacent property and/or to my/our property. nd his agents and subcontractors and I/we give permission for NWX2 LLC to enter details from this Final Submittal into o PlatWidget on our behalf.
+SIGNATURES (all builder/Owners' signatures required) Date Date Legal Description of Property: LotPhase

+Street Address of Property: